 Short pile chenille fabric uses small cotton piles to decrease the weight and thickness.
 This type of chenille has less fluff and softness.

 But due to lightweight construction, this option is good for clothing and baby items.
 You can easily use this fabric to make clothes and other essentials.
-Unlike heavy-weight fabrics, they are easy.
+Unlike heavier chenille fabrics, it is easier to handle.

 Long pile chenille fabric has longer cotton piles that increase the weight and thickness of the fabric construction.
-These are the heavy upholstery fabrics for premium home decor.
+These are heavy upholstery fabrics often used for premium home decor.
+They come with a velvety texture.

 This type of chenille is used to make bedding and upholstery items.
 Chenille bedspreads insulate heat very well.
 Also, the loose fibers of long pile chenille fabric give added plush to the item.